kubevirt/containerized-data-importer/hack/README.md

 - `vet`: lint all CDI packages
 - `format`: Execute `shfmt`, `goimports`, and `go vet` on all CDI packages.
 Writes back to the source files.
 - `publish`: CI ONLY - this recipe is not intended for use by developers
-- 'cluster-up': Start a default Kubernetes or Open Shift cluster. set KUBEVIRT_PROVIDER environment variable to either 'k8s-1.10.4' or 'os-3.10.0' to select the type of cluster. set KUBEVIRT_NUM_NODES to something higher than 1 to have more than one node.
+- `cluster-up`: Start a default Kubernetes or Open Shift cluster. set KUBEVIRT_PROVIDER environment variable to either 'k8s-1.10.4' or 'os-3.10.0' to select the type of cluster. set KUBEVIRT_NUM_NODES to something higher than 1 to have more than one node.
-- 'cluster-down': Stop the cluster, doing a make cluster-down && make cluster-up will basically restart the cluster into an empty fresh state.
+- `cluster-down`: Stop the cluster, doing a make cluster-down && make cluster-up will basically restart the cluster into an empty fresh state.
-- 'cluster-sync': Builds the controller/importer/cloner, and pushes it into a running cluster.
+- `cluster-sync`: Builds the controller/importer/cloner, and pushes it into a running cluster.
 The cluster must be up before running a cluster sync.
 Also generates a manifest and applies it to the running cluster after pushing the images to it.
+- `release-description`: Generate a release announcement detailing changes between 2 commits (typically tags).
+Expects `RELREF` and `PREREF` to be set
+    -  e.g. `$ make release-description RELREF=v1.1.1 PREREF=v1.1.1-alpha.1`

 #### Make Variables